 Deliver me in Your righteousness.

 b.
-Let me never be ashamed: David’s bold declaration of trust showed that he was not ashamed to call upon the LORD.
-He considered it appropriate that God answered with not allowing His servant to never be ashamed before his enemies and adversaries.
+Let me never be ashamed: David’s bold declaration of trust showed that he was not ashamed to call upon the Lord.
+He considered it appropriate that God answered by neverallowing His servant to never be ashamed before his enemies and adversaries.

 c.
 Deliver me in Your righteousness: Because David trusted in God, he asked God to act righteously on his behalf, and to deliver him.
 He asked that the righteousness of God work on his behalf.

 i.
-Early in the 16th Century, a German monk and seminary professor named Martin Luther taught through the Psalms, verse-by-verse at the University of Wittenberg.
+Early in the 16th Century, a German monk and seminary professor named Martin Luther taught through Psalms, verse-by-verse, at the University of Wittenberg.
 In his teaching he came upon this statement in Psalm 31:1 (31:2 in German).
 The passage confused him; how could God’s righteousness deliver him?
-The righteousness of God – His great justice – could only condemn him to Hell as a righteous punishment for his sins.
+The righteousness of God – His great justice – could only condemn him to hell as a righteous punishment for his sins.

 ii.
-One night up in a tower in the monastery, Luther thought about this passage in the Psalms and also read Romans 1:17: For in it [the gospel] the righteousness of God is revealed.
-Luther said he thought about this day and night, until he finally understood what the righteousnessof God revealed by the gospel is.
-It is not speaking of the holy righteousness of God that condemns the guilty sinner, but of the God-kind of righteousness that is given to the sinner who puts their trust in Jesus Christ.
+One night up in a tower in the monastery, Luther thought about this passage in Psalms and also read Romans 1:17: For in it [the gospel] the righteousness of God is revealed.
+Luther said he thought about this day and night, until he finally understood what the righteousness of God revealed by the gospel is.
+It is not speaking of the holy righteousness of God that condemns the guilty sinner, but of the God-kind of righteousness that is given to the sinner who puts his trust in Jesus Christ.

 2. (2-4) A plea for rescue based on relationship.

 Be my rock of refuge,

 For You are my rock and my fortress;

 Lead me and guide me.